openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

 mode on the existing HW:
     - `"bits"` - bit-width, default is "8".
     - `"mode"` - quantization mode (symmetric or asymmetric).
-    - `"level_low"` - minimum level in the integer range to quantize.
-The default is "0" for unsigned range, and for signed "-2^(bit-1)".
+    - `"level_low"` - the minimum level in the integer range to quantize.
+The default is "0" for an unsigned range, and "-2^(bit-1)" for a signed one.
     - `"level_high"` - the maximum level in the integer range to quantize.
 The default is "2^bits-1" for an unsigned range, and "2^(bit-1)-1" for a signed one.
     - `"granularity"` - quantization scale granularity.
 It can take the following values:
         - `"pertensor"` (default) - per-tensor quantization with one scale factor and zero-point.